domluna/JuliaFormatter.jl/docs/src/style.md

 ## Prettify

 Normalizes the `.jl` file into a canonical format.
 All unnecessary whitespace is removed, code is properly indented, and everything which can fit on a single line, does.

+This stage creates a `PTree`.

 **(all examples assume indentation of 4 spaces)**